Becoming a Birth Mom

 One thing that continues to surprise me is how much more focus some birth mothers put on their birth children than the ones they are currently parenting.
 I feel as though there wasn’t adequate support during their healing process, and that their role as a birth mother consumes them and holds them in a deep state of unrest, instead of being an experience they are content with.

 When I see posts from young birth moms who are in a panic and even steaming with anger that they haven’t gotten a call or text every couple of days, it concerns me for the welfare of all parties involved.
-I put myself in the shoes of the adoptive parents, knowing as a parent myself how busy and chaotic things seem from day to day.
-I have no doubt that even if they are a bit delayed in communicating with their child’s birth mother, they are no less deeply grateful for the selfless gift they have been given by her.
+I put myself in the shoes of the adoptive parents, knowing as a parent myself how busy and chaotic things seem from day today.
+I do not doubt that even if they are a bit delayed in communicating with their child’s birth mother, they are no less deeply grateful for the selfless gift they have been given by her.

 These are the times I try to step up in those Facebook comments to offer up messages of hope and love and to breathe patience into the hearts of birth moms and send prayers to the adoptive parents and their sweet babies.